dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

     Register address space, System Address Space), corresponding identifiers & any involved address translation.
-Note that the address pointer may be an IO Virtual Address (IOVA) when the address space identifier is the system address space*
+Note that the address pointer may be an IO Virtual Address (IOVA) when the address space identifier is the system address space.*
--   *As mentioned in the aforementioned document, the SoC memory may be subject to additional protection schemes - either using cryptographic techniques or access control based isolation techniques*
+-   *As mentioned in the aforementioned document, the SoC memory may be subject to additional protection schemes - either using cryptographic techniques or access control based isolation techniques.*
--   *External agents <ins>shall not have direct access</ins> to any addressable regions within OT address space other than the mailbox registers*
+-   *External agents <ins>shall not have direct access</ins> to any addressable regions within OT address space other than the mailbox registers.*
 -   *The DMA controller shall support hardware range registers to configure the address range for DMA enabled OT memory.
 Range registers may be configured by OT firmware at boot time and locked